lawsonkeith/Bee-Bot/README.md

 4. During execution use gyro to prevent drift due to non linearity of the motors
 5. If an obstacle is detected in FWD mode disable the drives and issue a sound
 6. If the 'GO' btn is held in delete current command list
-7. When executing a command list use PID control to make sure heading doesnt drift from setpoint

 Note - You need to install the I2cDev and MPU6050 Libraries in your Arduino->Libraries folder.
 I've provided these as a zip file, unzip it and drag the folders to above location.